rcj1/RBot/README.md

 ## Purpose of this bot
 RBot provides fun and games in your Discord server.
-With period-prefix commands, you can activate either a math game where participants compete to solve math problems, or a silly sentence completer courtesy of DeepAI's GPT-2 language model.
-For more detail look at the .help section of the code.
+With period-prefix commands, you can activate a connect 4 game, a funny sentence completer, and more!
+I am always updating and adding new features to this bot.

 ### Functions
 #### Number Game